pablo-reyes8/PyDSGEforge/README.md

 # DSGE Modeling Toolkit (Python)

 This repository captures the core building blocks of a Dynare-style DSGE workflow implemented in Python.
 The code currently lives under `src/` and focuses on symbolic model definition, linearization, solution, and Bayesian inference primitives.
-Higher-level orchestration (for example, a `DSGE` facade, data loaders, and experiment scripts) is still under active development and intentionally omitted from this snapshot.
+A lightweight `DSGE` facade now ties those pieces together so you can go from symbolic equations and priors to steady state, MAP, and MCMC draws in a single call.

 ## Design Overview